Louis Gonzalez (SFGI08) Circumnavigates the Globe in Round-the-World Sailing Race

 Gonzalez was accepted as a Clipper Round the World contender following the interview portion of his application—but then, the pandemic hit.
 He revisited the goal in 2025 and completed the requisite four levels of training over the course of a month before setting sail that August.
 “I felt like I needed to really be on this race,” Gonzalez says.
 “I kept going forward.
 I’ve wanted to quit so many times.”

-With a starting line in the U.K., the race has seven legs: South America, South Africa, West Australia, East Australia, China, the U.S. West Coast, and the U.S. East Coast, a.k.a. the race’s finish line, with short stops in each destination to recharge and explore.
-Gonzalez had initially committed to just two legs—from the U.K. to South America and then on to South Africa—but he kept pushing himself and ultimately committed to the full experience.
+With a starting line in the U.K., the race stops in South America, South Africa, West Australia, East Australia, China, the U.S. West Coast, and the U.S. East Coast, with short breaks at each destination to recharge and explore before heading onward to England.
+Gonzalez had initially committed to just two legs—from England to South America and then on to South Africa—but he continued pushing himself and ultimately committed to the full experience.

 Gonzalez, an Albuquerque-based educator with a Master of Arts in Liberal Arts from St. John’s Santa Fe, first experienced the school as an undergraduate.
 He wound up completing his bachelor’s degree at the University of New Mexico, but the St. John’s Program stuck with him, and he continued to read and study ancient Greek.